an0/Letterpress/README.md

 * [MathJax](http://www.mathjax.org) for [ASCIIMathML](http://www1.chapman.edu/~jipsen/mathml/asciimath.html) processing and [MathML](http://www.mathjax.org) rendering.

 So I hardly did any thing but glue these awesome things together.

+# License
+Letterpress is licensed under a BSD-3-clause license.
+See [LICENSE](https://github.com/an0/Letterpress/blob/master/LICENSE) for details.
+You are encouraged to keep the "Powered by Letterpress" footer on your site.